 The right fielder is the final position in the outfield and shares the same responsibilities as the other two previous outfield positions.
 The right fielder is positioned behind first base in the outfield, on the right side of the field.
 Not only is it important that outfielders have strong arms, but having ball tracking skills is vitally important.
 Being able to track softball in the air helps outfielders field the ball much more efficiently.

-The first basemen is the final position part of the core infield, and is positioned a couple feet off the first base bag towards second base.
+The first baseman is the final position part of the core infield, and is positioned a couple feet off the first base bag towards second base.
 The primary responsibility over the first baseman is to cover first base, when a ground ball is hit in the infield the majority of the time it's being thrown to first base.
-The first basemen must also field any ground balls or pop ups hit in their area.
-First baseman are known for their long reach and extension in order to get an out as shown in the picture below.
+The first baseman must also field any ground balls or pop ups hit in their area.
+First basemen are known for their long reach and extension in order to get an out as shown in the picture below.

 The pitcher throws the softball from the center of the diamond known as the pitcher's mound to the catcher.
 The pitcher's goal is to throw balls within the strike zone of the batter (imaginary zone from the batter's shoulders to their knees).
-The pitcher must use an underarm motion to the throw the ball, after throwing the ball the pitcher then becomes a fielder.
-Responsible for catching and fielding ground balls and pop ups within their area and covering first base when the first basemen cannot.
+The pitcher must use an underarm motion to the throw the ball; after throwing the ball the pitcher then becomes a fielder.
+They are responsible for catching and fielding ground balls and pop ups within their area and covering first base when the first basemen cannot.